mgjv/meatballs/README.md

 Node.js Chat
 ===

-This application is made with Node.js, Express, Socket.io, Jade, Ractive and others.
+This application is made with Node.js, Express, Socket.io, Jade, Ractive, Bootstrap and others.
-It uses Bootstrap from Twitter and the javascript library SlimScroll.
 Thanks to Node.js, the chat can handle a lot of simultaneous connections without lag.

 This chat application has been seriously reworked to be a commenting tool for presentations.
-It allows anonymous users to comment or askquestions, and to vote on each others comments and questions.
-The presentor can use that feedback to adjust the presentation, or to use it for a Q&A session at the end.
+It allows anonymous users to comment or ask questions, and to vote on each others comments and questions.
+The presenter can use that feedback to adjust the presentation, or to use it for a Q&A session at the end.

 The design goals were to encourage anonymous feedback, which meant we did not want a log in or user name procedure.
 This application tries to deal with the challenges of making that anonymity "sticky", i.e. keep the same user name associated with the same client.
-It does not attempt to be completely secure, as that is pretty much stupid.
+It does not attempt to be completely secure or to guess a user's identity, as that is pretty much counter-productive and stupid.

 ## Install modules :